 - Store unopened bottles in the freezer.

 - Each week, take out a new bottle from the freezer to use for that week.
-Store at room temperature.
+Store in a refrigerator or at room temperature.

 - Let bottle thaw for 24 hours before using.

 - Do not put bottle back in the freezer after thawing.

 - Keep lid tightly closed.

 - Throw away any part of thawed bottle not used after 7 days.

 - Keep all drugs in a safe place.
 Keep all drugs out of the reach of children and pets.

 - Throw away unused or expired drugs.
 Do not flush down a toilet or pour down a drain unless you are told to do so.
 Check with your pharmacist if you have questions about the best way to throw out drugs.
 There may be drug take-back programs in your area.